hotwax/oms-documentation/Journeys/Email integration/Ready for pickup email.md

 | `templateContentId`        | The Id of the template content.                                                           |
 | `systemMessageRemoteId`    | The Id of the system responsible for sending the email.                                   |

-### Step 3: Prepare content for email

-When the marketing automation platform handles email transmission, the OMS shares the required information in JSON format, specified by the `templateContentId`, to the platform.

-However, if the OMS is responsible for sending the email, it incorporates the data into a preconfigured email template within its system.

-### Step 4: Deliver Email Notification

-After recieving the data, the marketing automation platform personalizes the customer's email using the provided details, utilizing a preconfigured template.
+The email transmission system is identified by the parameter `systemMessageRemoteId`, while the information to configure the email's content is specified by the `templateContentId`.
+This `templateContentId` enables the OMS (Order Management System) to locate and retrieve the content required for composing the email.

-#### Service Details:
+#### ECA Details:
 ```
 <service name="sendReadyToPickupItemNotification" engine="java" require-new-transaction="true" max-retry="3"
          location="co.hotwax.customerservice.shipment.ShipmentServices" export="true" invoke="sendReadyToPickupItemNotification" auth="true">